yujiri.xyz

 Homeserver independence

 One downside of most forms of federation is that you depend on your homeserver to interact with the network at all, and switching to a new one can be quite difficult since you need to message all your contacts and explain that you have a new address.
 One of the benefits of being `<id>@<server>` instead of `<name>@<server>` is that your ID is unspoofable, so when a Sufec client receives a messages from a recognized ID at a different server, it should automatically update its knowledge of that user's address (whereas in email, anybody could've made an account on a different server with the same username as your contact and tried to impersonate them).
-There is no need for out-of-band verification of your new identity.
+There is no need for out-of-band verification of your identity.

 Peer to peer usage

 Although Sufec is a federated protocol, we intend it to be usable in a peer to peer way by having a client act as its own homeserver, and having `<id>@<ip address>` as an address.
-This is part of the reason for the emphasis on homeserver-independence: someone can use it in both ways, even in the same conversation, with minimal friction.
+This is part of the reason for the emphasis on homeserver-independence: someone can use it both ways, even in the same conversation, with minimal friction.

 Omitted features

-- **Reactions**.
-No.
+- Reactions.

 Omitted security and privacy properties